rgaiacs/numfocus-2017-grant/body.md

 translate some of the Software Carpentry's and Data Carpentry's lesson to Portuguese, train at least 40 Brazilian researchers in free and open source tools they can use on their work.
-A long term benefit of this proposal is that Brazilian universities and research centers will be interested in Software Carpentry and Data Carpentry and become partners making interventions such as this one unecessary.
+A long term benefit of this proposal is that Brazilian universities and research centres will be interested in Software Carpentry and Data Carpentry and become partners making interventions such as this one unnecessary.
 A complimentary benefit is that we will increase the number of users of other NumFOCUS sponsored and affiliates projects.

 # Schedule